Who we are

 AAUPW works to further positive change in our society by promoting education, empowerment and equity for women and girls.

-We are currently involved with two organizations which support and empower women at a local level: IMMA a shelter for young women in Munich and Sichere Wiese für Mädchen und Frauen which promotes a safe experience for women at Octoberfest.
+We are currently involved with one organization which supports and empowers women at a local level: IMMA Zuflucht - a shelter for young women in Munich.

 AAUPW private women's club in munich